rossyndicate/Superior-Plume-Bloom/README.md

 # Superior-Plume-Bloom

-code to rasterize presence and absence of sediment plumes and algal blooms over time for the western area of Lake Superior
+Description: code to rasterize presence and absence of sediment plumes and algal blooms over time for the western area of Lake Superior
+Contact: B Steele (B.Steele@colostate.edu)

+## Folder Descriptions

+*Reports*: Rmd files for report generation